 (He completed the letter.)

-- While Jill was reading a book, her mother was singing.
+- While her mother was reading a book, Jill was playing the piano.

 (Two actions were in progress simultaneously.)

-- While I read a book, my mother sang.
+- While I read a book, my sister played the piano.

 - My father was having a shave at 7 o'clock.

 (The shave started before 7 o'clock and still in progress at 7 o'clock.)

 - My father had a shave at 7 o'clock.

 (The shaving started at 7 o'clock until completion.)

 Past continuous tense and simple past tense having similar meaning.